The 41 Best Free SEO Tools For Just About EVERY Purpose (2022)

 In addition to that, it lets you dive deeper on mobile usability problems.

-But don’t write off this tool simply because it’s only for mobile.
 Your mobile site matters more than ever now since mobile-first indexing was implemented so you best get checking!

 Sure, Google offers some great web performance tools.
 However, they focus most on best practices and efficiency rather than plain-and-simple load time.
-Pingdom, as well as GTMetrix, lets dial in more on the actual load time of your site.
+Pingdom lets you dial in more on the actual load time of your site.

 You’re able to see the load time of your site, its file size, the assets that are holding your speed back the most, and you even get a nice Gantt chart to get a clear breakdown of how your page loads.
 Additionally, you can control over what country the test is performed from which is very nice

 GTMetrix is similar to Pingdom.
-I recommending using both tools and comparing results.
+I recommend using both tools and comparing results.
 What’s great about this one is it runs multiple tests – PageSpeed and YSlow.

 Pro Tip: Create a free account.
 It gives you control over what server you test from.
 It also lets you see the waterfall breakdown of your load time.